STMS is the transport tool that assists the CTO for central management of all transport functions. TMS is used for performing:

 Within transport domain, all systems must have a unique System Ids and only one of these systems is identified as the domain controller, the transport domain controller is the system where all TMS configuration settings are maintained.
 Any changes to the configuration settings are distributed to all systems in the landscape.
 A transport group is one or more systems that share a common transport directory.
 Transport Domain – comprises all the systems and the transport routes in the landscape.
 Landscape, Group, and Domain are the terms that are used synonymously by system administrators.

 - Log on to the SAP system, which is decided to be the Domain Controller, in client 000 and enter the transaction code STMS.

-If there is no Domain Controller already, system will prompt you to create one.
+- If there is no Domain Controller already, a system will prompt you to create one.
 When the Transport Domain is created for the first time, following activities happen in the background:

 - Initiation of the Transport Domain / Landscape / Group

 - Creating the user TMSADM

 - Generating the RFC Destinations required for R/3 Configurations, TMSADM is used as the target login user.

 - Creating DOMAIN.CFG file in usr/sap/trans/bin directory – This file contains the TMS configuration and is used by systems and domains for checking existing configurations.